adrianmaciuc/prompt-academy/prompt-academy-workshop.md

   .
 Do not use technical jargon or librarians analogies.
 Explain step by step each of your ideas so I would understand better how a search engine works”

-**Summary & Theory (15 min):**
+**Summary & Theory (10 min):**

 - Why prompts matter.
 - Key elements: `task`, `persona`, `format`, `scope`, `few-shot`, `negative`, `chain-of-thought`.
 - Best practices for prompting.

-### Session 2: Data Generation & Cleaning
+### Session 2: Data Generation & Cleaning (30 min)

-**Step 1: Generate Messy CSV (Fun & Realistic)**
+**Step 1: Generate Messy CSV**

 AI Chat : Local, chatgpt.com or m365 copilot
 Prompt:

-Generate a CSV file with 500 rows of fictional customer data.
-Columns: Name, Age, Email, Purchase Amount, Date, and Website Link.
+Generate a CSV file with 200 rows of fictional customer data.
+Columns: Name, Email, Purchase Amount, Date, and Website Link.
 I need half of it to be accurate and half to be messy:

-- Typos in names
 - Incomplete emails
-- Wrong characters in numeric columns
 - Missing values
-- Random symbols in Age
+- 5 or more words in name
 - Numbers > 999 in Purchase Amount
+- American and european date formats mixed
 - Website Link column should have broken or incomplete URLs

+**Step 2: Ask the AI to simply clean up the data**

-**Step 2: Define “Clean” in Markdown**
+**Step 3: Define “Clean” in Markdown**

 Possible answer if no definition provided:
 "The data cleaning process is complete.
 Note: After applying strict cleaning rules, the resulting file contains 0 rows.
 This means all rows in your original file had at least one critical issue according to the criteria set.
 If you want to relax the cleaning rules or review the issues found, let me know "